OpenCastle

 --concurrency, -c <n>Override max parallel tasks

---adapter, -a <name>Override agent runtime adapter (claude-code, copilot, cursor)
+--adapter, -a <name>Override agent runtime adapter (claude, copilot, cursor, opencode, windsurf, codex, antigravity)

 --report-dir <path>Where to write run reports (default: .opencastle/runs)